 Merry Mac LB1350ICEZM

-Given the powerful blow speed you’d expect a powerful engine and that’s just what you get.
+Given the powerful blow speed, you’d expect a powerful engine and that’s just what you get.
 It’s 305cc and able to move air at an impressive 2000 CFM.
-This means the engine will do all the hard work so you don’t have to.
-If you buy this blower, you’re getting
+This means the engine will do all the hard work, so you don’t have to.
+Until we introduced the F1302SPH to our list, this was our best-rated walk behind leaf blower and it is still a top quality blower if you’re looking for something around half the price.

 Merry Mac LB1100EZM